BeelGroup/Docear-Online-HTW---Vagrant/README.md

 ### Ports

-* Vagrant forwards ports, for example port 80 on the virtual maschine is available via port 4080
+* Vagrant forwards ports, for example port 22 on the virtual maschine is available via port 2222
-    * so you can use http://localhost:4080
-	* for other port forwards look at the Vagrantfile
-* port 80 of the virtual maschine (not your maschine!) has an apache with 2 loadbalanced play instances
-* port 8080/8081 contains docear instances

 ### Addtitional notes